whutpsychic/RTZL-PDAs/README.md

 # RTZL-PDAs
-this is rtzl's PDA softwares repository.
+This is rtzl's PDA softwares repository.
+All apps are based on flutter here.

 urovo - 优博讯